Student health services

 University doctors

-A list of local doctors is included in most welcome packs, and freshers are strongly advised to sign up with a doctor in the first few days that they arrive.
-Nobody ever plans to get sick, but if you aren’t registered with a doctor that just makes everything more difficult at a time when you aren’t feeling 100%.
+A list of local doctors is included in most welcome packs, and freshers are strongly advised to sign up with a doctor within their first few days on campus and/or in halls.
+Of course nobody ever plans to get sick, but it’s better safe than sorry.
+And if you aren’t registered with a doctor when the time comes, it’s a lot more difficult to book an appointment, which can be frustrating.

 Student counselling services

+As part of the student health services, most UK universities should have counselling available.
 This includes trained counsellors and psychologists who provide a strictly confidential service for students in distress.
-They are available for anyone who is struggling with homesickness, anxiety, exam stress, bereavement, depression and a host of other problems.
+They’re usually available for anyone who’s struggling with issues such as homesickness, anxiety, exam stress, bereavement, depression, etc, but if you just need to offload, they’re there for that as well.
 Your counselling services may be part of the health centre, student advice centre, or have its own separate building.
+Just ask someone or check a map of your campus to find out.

-You may be entitled to free, or reduced cost dental care on the NHS if your income is deemed low enough (see below).
-If your university has a dental school, you may be offered free dental treatment of all kinds.
-The trainee dentists are supervised by senior staff at all times, rather that being set loose on an unsuspecting student population.
+In some circumstances students can get free dental care.
+For instance, you may be entitled to reduced cost or free NHS dental treatment if your income is deemed low enough.
+Plus, if your university has a dental school, you may be offered free dental treatment of all kinds.
+In case you’re worried, the trainee dentists are supervised by senior staff at all times.
+So you won’t risk losing all your teeth if you choose that option.

-Some students will qualify for free eye tests, and discounts on frames and lenses, the optician should be able to tell you more.
-Buying new glasses or contact lenses can be a major expense, but it’s an essential one if you can’t see projections or writing on the board during your lectures.
+Yes, some students are entitled to free eye tests, as well as discounts on frames and lenses.
+If you wanna find out more then just ask your optician for details.
+We get that buying new glasses or contact lenses can be a major expense, but it’s an essential one if you can’t see projections or writing on the board during your lectures.
+So make sure you do your research and get them ASAP.

 Pharmacies